-Are you aware that many utility companies have replaced the need to send a representative to your home to "read the meter" with a Smart Meter?
+Are you aware that many utility companies have replaced the need to send a representative to your home to “read the meter” with a Smart Meter?
 These meters transmit pulses of wireless radiation between 9,600 to 190,000 times a day.
 Chronic exposure to such radiation can cause health issues.
-This week, I explain how easy it is to reduce your exposure by dumbing down your meter.
+This article explains how to reduce your exposure by dumbing down your meter.

 What Is A Smart Meter?